Line protocols in cave diving

 Divers have to install a temporary gap or jump line to go from one line to the other.
 Line markers such as directional or non-directional should also indicate and mark the exit.

 Proper use of reels and placement of lines is essential for efficient cave diving.
-The line has to be laid maintaining tension.
-It should be placed close to the cave floor so divers can swim above it.
+The line has to be laid, maintaining tension.
+The diver should place it close to the cave floor so divers can swim above it.

-A primary tie off should be made in open water where direct ascent to the surface is possible.
-It is followed by a secondary tie off in the cavern zone.
-Should the primary tie off come loose the second one will keep the line in place.
-Further on a tie-off or placement must be made whenever changing direction in order to avoid line traps.
+A primary tie-off should be made in open water where a direct ascent to the surface is possible.
+A secondary tie-off follows it in the cavern zone.
+Should the primary tie-off come loose, the second one will keep the line in place.
+Further on, a tie-off or placement must be made whenever changing direction to avoid line traps.

 Line markers indicate directions or mark survey or science stations.
 They can be directional (arrows) or non-directional markers (cookies, clothespins, REM).
-Personnal non-directional markers are mark locations or exits and will not cause confusion for other teams.
+Personal non-directional markers are mark locations or exits and will not confuse other teams.